yannickycpan/oxford-engs-AIML-cwm/index.md

 Please submit 8 completed questions, with at least 2 from Part I, 2 from Part II, and 1 from Part III, before 5 PM on June 2nd.

+**Assignments should be completed individually, however, discussion is encouraged.**

 ### Attendance

+1. Attendance is **mandatory** unless there are very special reasons.
+Any absences will be reported to the student office.

-At the end of each day, before leaving, please check with the lab organizer and sign the attendance sheet.
+2. At the end of each day, before leaving, please check with the lab organizer and sign the attendance sheet.

-**Assignments should be completed individually, however, discussion is encouraged.**

 ### Break